RadialDevGroup/ombudsman/PERFORMANCE.md

   - Find a creative outlet for your skills
 - Manage your stress

-  *I literally can't do this for you.
-You have to do this yourself.*
+  *There is very little management can do to support you here.
+This is something you are responsible to manage*

   Sometimes, you really can't handle all of the responsibility that you are given.
 Please communicate about this.
 It may be possible for you to delegate some of it, or to be assigned a reduction in responsibility.
 As with other aspects of operations, the key is communications.

 - We need to be aware of and correct issues in your work environment that impact performance and personal care:
-  - We cannot always align your needs with tools to support your weaknesses.
+  - We will do what we can to accommodate needs related to focus, introversion, distraction, and collaboration, etc.
-  - Apart from that, we will do what we can to accommodate needs related to focus, introversion, distraction, and collaboration.
-Please don't assume that just because we haven't provided for something or that we seem to have a particular methodology to how we do things that we aren't able to be accommodating.
+  - Don't assume that because the way we have done things does not accommodate you that we are unwilling to be accommodating.
-  - Please just ask
+  - If your needs are not being addressed, please ensure that we are aware, and that there is a reason your needs have not been addressed.

 ### Care

-- If you are bulling time to a client and not completing work, the answer is not to stop billing or to ignore the problem
+- If you are billing time to a client and not completing work, the answer is not to stop billing or to ignore the problem
-- If you have a regular pattern that significant work needs to be done to make PR's ready to merge after review, work to retrospect and resolve this so that better expectations are documents and that you do adequate pre-review before requesting review by a peer.
+- If you have a regular pattern that significant work needs to be done to make PR's ready to merge after review, work to retrospect and resolve this so that better expectations are documented and that you do adequate pre-review before requesting review by a peer.
 - If you take a story on, you should evaluate completion via manual testing, in addition to automated testing.
   - Ensure that it completes the work.
   - Ensure that the feature does not negatively impact performance or user experience in an obvious way.